cmd-anurag/Ironfang/README.md

-# Ironfang ♞
+# Ironfang ♖

-IronFang is a simple UCI-compatible chess engine written in C++.
+IronFang is a simple UCI-compatible chess engine written from scratch in C++.

 ## Project Structure